Find Affordable College Courses

 2 Yearly Graduations

 South Dakota State University comes in at #8 on our list of the most popular colleges offering doctor's degrees in wildlife.
+Each year, around 11,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
-The wildlife program at South Dakota State University awarded 2 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 2 people received their doctor's degree in wildlife from South Dakota State.

 1 Yearly Graduations

 The 10th most popular school in the country for wildlife majors who are seeking their doctor's degree is Brigham Young University - Provo.
-The average in-state tuition for full-time undergraduates is $6,120 per year, while in-state graduate students, on average, pay $7,700 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to wildlife majors at BYU.
+Roughly 36,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $6,496 per year, while in-state graduate students, on average, pay $8,096 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in wildlife from BYU.

 #10